kuegi/defichain_maxi/ocean-client/docker/README.md

 Configure container:

 Change the settings in the file docker-compose.yml to your needs.
-The container is able to handle MAX_SETTINGS count of setting blocks.
+The container is able to handle 99 setting blocks.

+Check config:

+docker-compose run --build vault-maxi check_config

 Build and Run container in detached mode: